johnmutuma5/Notes/Data Science/Introduction to Data Science.md

 $$ H_0: \beta_{1} \: = \: \beta_{2} \dots \beta_{k} \: = \: 0  $$

 It allows us also to compare models.

+### The Assumptions of the OLS
+#### Linearity
+OLS assumes that the model is linear.
+Each explanatory variable has a coefficient and there's a common constant value.
+We can determine if a linear model would be suitable by looking at the scatter plot between a dependent and an independent variable and judging if we can observe any visual linear trend.
+If the observation is not linear, we should not use the data before transforming it appropriately e.g. exponential or logarithmic transformation.

+#### No Endogeneity
+This refers to a situation whereby an explanatory variable is correlated with the error term.
+This is usually a result of omitted variables.
+When a we have a variable, Z, that is not included as an x variable yet it it is correlated to one of the x variables and the y variable, then that means that the x variable is correlated with the error term as the error term includes all other factors that are not accounted for in the model.

+#### Normality and Homoscedasticity
+This makes an assumption that the error term is normally distributed.
+It also expects that the error term will have a zero mean.
+Homoscedasticity implies equal variance of the error terms for different observations with the same model.
+This can be prevented by;

+- Looking for the omitted variable bias
+- Looking for outliers
+- The log transform

+#### No Autocorrelation
+This is also known as no serial correlation.
+This autocorrelation is on the error terms.
+The remedy is to avoid using a linear model when the error terms are autocorrelated.
+The Durbin Watson statistic is a good measure for autocorrelation.

+#### No Multi-collinearity
+We observe multi-collinearity when two or more variables have a high correlation.

 ## Appendix